 Residents of any age, race, ethnicity, religion, gender, gender expression, sexual orientation, nationality and socioeconomic status are eligible to use shelter services.
 Emancipated youth age 16 and up may stay at Willow as adults.
 Children ages newborn to 18 may stay with their parent or guardian (and up to age 21 for youth with special needs).
 Willow staff work with area school districts to coordinate educational services for each child staying in shelter.
 All children and youth are invited to participate in our Children’s Program.

-If our shelter is full, our Hotline advocates will assist you in finding a safe alternative place to stay until a bed is available at Willow.
+If our shelter is full, our Hotline advocates will assist you in finding a safe alternative place to stay until a bed is available at Willow’s emergency shelter at The Shill Family Building.

 What to Expect in Shelter

-Our shelter has 49 beds configured in rooms with 1, 2, 3, 4, or 5 beds, to accommodate individuals and families.
+Willow’s emergency shelter at The Shill Family Building, has 49 beds configured in rooms with 1, 2, 3, 4, or 5 beds and private bathrooms, to accommodate individuals and families.
 Individuals may share a room with multiple beds.
-Our shelter has communal living, dining, bathroom and recreation areas along with separate areas for staff to meet privately with residents.
-Residents share cooking and cleaning responsibilities and are encouraged to attend groups at various times during the week.
+Our shelter has communal living, dining, and recreation areas, along with separate areas for staff to meet privately with residents.
+Residents are encouraged to attend groups at various times during the week.
 Children’s programming is also available for infants and toddlers through pre-teens and adolescents.

-Willow Center’s Emergency Shelter staff provides Safety Planning, Counseling, information on our Court Advocacy Program, access to Support Groups, and assistance and planning for each survivor’s future post-shelter.
+Willow Center’s advocates provide Safety Planning, Counseling, information on our Court Advocacy Program, access to Support Groups, and assistance and planning for each survivor’s future post-shelter.

 How long can I stay?